CERTCC/CERT-Guide-to-CVD/docs/topics/principles/ethics.md

 In many ways, disclosing a vulnerability can be thought of as a form of journalistic reporting, in that

-!!! quote "American Press Institute: [What is the purpose of journalism?](https://www.americanpressinstitute.org/journalism-essentials/what-is-journalism/purpose-journalism/)"
+!!! quote "American Press Association: [Principles of Journalism](https://americanpressassociation.com/principles-of-journalism/)"

-    The purpose of journalism is ... to provide citizens with the information they need to make the best possible decisions about their lives, their communities, their societies, and their governments.
+    The central purpose of journalism is to provide citizens with accurate and reliable information they need to function in a free society.

 By analogy, vulnerability disclosure provides individuals and organizations with the information they need to make the best possible